-Table 5: Contribution opt-out cost estimates under alternative scenarios
+Table 4: Opt-out cost estimates under alternative specifications (holding time preferences fixed).

-Notes: This table shows the opt-out cost estimated using the distribution of contribution rates in the first year of tenure before and after auto-enrollment.
-Other preference parameters are kept constant at their estimated value.
-Column 1 presents the estimated opt-out cost in the baseline model.
+Notes: This table shows estimates of the opt-out cost parameter under different specifications of the model.
+Other preference parameters are kept constant at their baseline estimated value ( $\delta = 0.987$ and $\sigma = 0.455$ ).
+Column 1 presents the estimated opt-out cost in the baseline model using only empirical moments from the first year of tenure.
 Column 2 presents the estimated opt-out cost when workers cannot change their contribution rate after the first period in a job.
-Column 3 presents the estimate of the model with penalty-free DC withdrawals in unemployment.
+Column 3 combines the assumptions of columns 1 and 2.
 Column 4 presents the estimate of the model with no income uncertainty.
-Standard errors are in parentheses.
+Column 5 presents the estimate of the model under the assumption than employer match contribution vest imediatly.
+Column 6 assumes that individuals of all ages can withdraw ressources from the DC account when unemployed without a tax penalty or offset of unemployment benefits.
+Column 7 combines the assumption of all previous columns.
 Data source: administrative 401(k) records from 34 U.S. firms.